ahmaazouzi/bug-tracker/README.md

 ## Analysis Paralysis (June 30, 2020):
 - I am losing it!
 The URIs are a  showed it was a common problem.
 I tried several suggestions and none worked except for a comment by somebody that suggested the cause might be the dynamic parts in a URI.
 The more variables in a URI, the more likely the problem I was having surfaces.
 I experimented with the idea and it worked!
 I didn't do much for the rest of the day!
 I spent most of it thinking of what to do next and how it would take me to finish the whole application.
 I added a little task list to this document to reduce some of the analysis paralysis, but got stuck on what to start with.

+## Postman Automated Testing?
+(June 02, 2020):
+- A new month and some really impossible waves of heat and humidity.
+I am tired re-running Postman to test the code and it looks like I have to write some tests that can be run all together at once.